gigamonkey/scheduler/README.md

 # scheduler

-Code for scheduling meetings on Google calendar.
+Code for scheduling multiple meetings on Google calendar, finding a schedule for all the meetings taking into account everyone's current calendar and the need to not schedule conflicting meetings.

 Once you've got a `client_secrets.json` from the Google API console you can run: